 Will coordinate Morningsong and Stories, and Evening Parlor

 Al teaches Appalachian music for string instruments at Berea College and is best known for his mandolin, fiddle, guitar, and banjo playing, teaching any and all of these when asked.
-He is the leader of the Berea College Bluegrass Ensemble, an energetic student group.
-Al plays fiddle in the Berea Cast-Offs dance band and has been an artist-in-residence for the Kentucky Arts Council in storytelling, folk music and dance.
-He also has been a staff member at Pinewoods, Buffalo Gap, Kentucky Summer Dance School, and other dance weeks.
+He is the leader of two energetic student groups, the Berea College Bluegrass Ensemble and Mariachi Berea.
+Al plays fiddle and mandolin in the Berea Cast-Offs dance band and is a member of the McLain Family Band.
+He has been a staff musician at CCDS, Pinewoods, Buffalo Gap, Kentucky Summer Dance School, and other dance weeks.

 Alice, third generation participant and CCDS staff member, plays bass and sings with her husband, Al. She’s performed across the US and abroad, from the Grand Old Opry to the Kennedy Center, to a school gym north of the Arctic Circle in Alaska, to another in Hobart, Tasmania.
-Locally, she and Al can be heard accompanying the Berea Festival Dancers, playing for contras with the Berea Cast-Offs, or doing concerts with her sister, Ruth McLain Smith.
+Locally, she is a retired 1st grade teacher and currently performs with the McLain Family Band.
+She and Al can also be heard playing for contras with the Berea Cast-offs, or doing concerts with her sister, Ruth McLain Smith.